 Scholarship of Teaching and Learning

-The Scholarship of Teaching and Learning (SoTL) is the systematic study of teaching and learning; it involves asking a question, gathering evidence, drawing conclusions based on that evidence, and making those findings public for the benefit of others.
+The Scholarship of Teaching and Learning (SoTL) is the systematic study of teaching and learning; it involves identifying a problem, asking a question, gathering evidence, drawing conclusions based on that evidence, and making those findings public for the benefit of others.
 It employs the strict rigor and diligence that is applied to disciplinary research.

 The Center for Teaching and Learning (CTL) at The University of Georgia provides campus-wide leadership by promoting, fostering, and supporting an engaged community around the Scholarship of Teaching and Learning (SoTL) with the purpose of improving student learning.
 The CTL promotes scholarly teaching and research through a broad-based range of initiatives that will meet the needs of SoTL researchers at all levels of experience.